 Taking on a new group can be challenging as well as rewarding and to help you get started, we have put together some information we hope you will find useful.
-The first is a questionnaire for all potential players to fill out in order to help you plan lessons according to their abilities.

-We have also included some guidelines for coaching with people with disabilities, skills awards - if appropriate for your group and links to useful websites.
+We have also included some guidelines for coaching with people with disabilities, and links to useful websites.